huggingface/blog/inference-update.md

 One of my favorite features on the Hugging Face hub is the Inference [Widget](https://huggingface.co/docs/hub/models-widgets).
 Located on the model page, the Inference Widget lets you upload sample data and predict it in a single click.

-Here's an example with the `sentence-transformers/all-MiniLM-L6-v2` [model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2):
+Here's a sentence similarity example with the `sentence-transformers/all-MiniLM-L6-v2` [model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2):

 <kbd>
   <img src="assets/116_inference_update/widget.png">